So it’s time.

 I wanted to take a few minutes to tell you about yesterday’s new car buying experience.
 I’ll give you the blow by blow in the hopes that if this method is of interest to you it can be reapplied for your benefit.
 One of the best things I ever learned while working at P&G was the concept of “search & reapply”.
-I have always loved stealing aka benefiting from other people’s ideas and tweaking them a degree or two for my use.
+I have always loved stealing aka benefiting from other people’s ideas and tweaking them a degree or two for my own purposes.
 I know that several people in our conference have already used this car buying approach, that I began recommending a few years ago, and to my knowledge with a 100% success rate.
 I’ve been doing it since 1999, for a total of seven personal cars.
 I’ve also consulted with friends to help them get their cars several times.
-Here goes!
+How can YOU do this?
+Read on.

 You might think of this as a primer for new car buying.
 For the experienced car buyer much of what I have to share might be considered basic.
 For others there may be an idea or two that they’ve never understood or seen explained.
-Heck, some folks share this with friends, relatives and their children.
+Heck, some folks share this with friends, relatives and their children…and now their grandchildren.
 Everyone enters the classroom with a different set of knowledge and experience with the subject.

 First of all, very few people NEED a new car.
 You don’t go into your pantry and replace a half-filled jar of peanut butter with a brand new one just because you need another jar of peanut butter.
 So, unless your car keeled over and refused to go another mile along the side of the road you normally buy a new car because you WANT one not so much because you NEED one.
 There’s nothing wrong with that.
 As one of my friends always says, “Travel first class or your children will”.
 Somebody needs to spend your money and lots of people think it ought to be you.